 Stanford University (“Stanford”) and the BeWell@Stanford Employee Incentive Program (“BeWell” or “BeWell Program”) know you care about the privacy and confidentiality of your information.
 We take protecting your privacy very seriously.
 Please read the following to learn more about how we treat your information collected as part of the BeWell Program.

 BeWell data: BeWell data is personal information that we gather when you use the BeWell website or participate in the BeWell Program and activities.
-Such data includes the following: name, gender, SUNet ID, email address, university employee ID, phone number, date of birth, employment type, hire date, department, location, university affiliation, lifestyle behaviors, attitudes, cell phone carrier, preferred mode of contact, biometric screening and health information, and data regarding class selection and participation, as well as how you heard about BeWell.
+Such data includes the following: name, gender, SUNet ID, email address, university employee ID, phone number, date of birth, employment type, hire date, department, location, university affiliation, lifestyle behaviors, advising and coaching notes, behavioral action plans, attitudes, cell phone carrier, preferred mode of contact, biometric screening and health information, and data regarding class selection and participation, as well as how you heard about BeWell.

 Identifiable data: Any data that can be used to identify, contact, or locate an individual, either alone or combined with other easily accessible sources.

 De-identified data: Data that does not identify a specific individual; that is, data from which all identifiers, such as name, email address, date of birth, phone number, have been removed.